azsk/DevOpsKit/Contributing.md

 ### Contributing to code
-#### Understanding the structure of DevOps Kit
+#### Understanding the structure of Secure DevOps Kit
-Before contributing to code you must understand the structure of DevOps Kit.
-DevOps Kit evaluates security controls for Azure services like App Service, KeyVault, Storage etc. For each service, AzSK defines controls using two main parts:
+Before contributing to code you must understand the structure of Secure DevOps Kit.
+It evaluates security controls for Azure services like App Service, KeyVault, Storage etc. For each service, Secure DevOps Kit defines controls using two main parts:
 **1.Policy/Configuration:**</br>
 It is a json file that has a set of security controls for an Azure service.
 For each control in a service there is an entry in Policy/Configuration json file having properties like ControlId, Description, Recommendation, Rationale etc.
 You can find the configuration for service under :"AzSK\Framework\Configurations\SVT\Services\<FeatureName>.Json"